Skiing in Stubaital

 Beginner Skiing in Stubaital

 The Stubai Valley is a great place for beginners to learn to ski or snowboard.
-Stubaital strives to please families and beginners with superb child-friendly skiing presented through its BIG Family programme.
+Stubaital strives to please families and beginners with superb, child-friendly skiing, presented through its BIG Family programme, which includes free lift passes for children under 10.

-Both on the Glacier and at Schlick 2000, as beginners and children progress, there are good blue runs accessible by excellent lifts, taking them above the BIG Family camps.
-And these are great Tyrolean high mountain surroundings to start to develop your skiing experience in.
-The Glacier has a good selection of well served blue runs right across its range from the tops of Schaufelnieder on the left (as you look at the piste map) to Schaufelspitze itself in the centre of the range and Wildspitz taking you off to the right down Piste 7 back to the camp at Gamsgarten.
-Beginners on the Glacier will want to take the lifts down at the end of the day, either from Gamsgarten itself or from Mittelstation Fernau, as the only marked descent to the base station is the technically challenging ski route Wilde Grub’n from Gamsgarten.
+The Stubai Glacier has a good selection of blue runs right across its range, from the tops of Schaufelnieder on the left (as you look at the piste map) to Schaufelspitze itself in the centre of the range and Wildspitz taking you off to the right down Piste 7 back to the camp at Gamsgarten.
+But beginners on the Glacier will want to take the lifts down at the end of the day, either from Gamsgarten itself or from Mittelstation Fernau, as the only marked descent to the base station is the technically challenging ski route Wilde Grub’n from Gamsgarten.

 Ski Schools & Ski Lessons in Stubaital